stromnet/jtelldus/README.md

 Dependencies
 ------------
-The only extenral dependency is slf4j (http://www.slf4j.org/) for logging.
-Also, `socat` or similar is required (see quirk below).
+The only external dependency is slf4j (http://www.slf4j.org/) for logging.
+Also, a patched telldusd or `socat` (or similar) is required (see quirk below).

 Building
 --------